szymonnedzi/dragonfly/README.md

 - Deletes the session in Spider

 - Returns the found result back to the user in a body of a HTTP response

+This process is fully available under the /fullProcess controller or decomposed into separate steps functions under each other controller.